LET US HELP YOU DECIDE WHICH PROCEDURE IS BEST FOR YOU

 - Hernia in the GI tract or associated areas

 - Structural irregularities in the pharynx or esophagus (that could prevent insertion of the gastric balloon)

 - Gastric mass

 - Delayed gastric emptying

-- Are unable or unwilling to take prescribed proton pump inhibitor medication for the duration of the device implant
+- Are unwilling or unable to use prescribed proton pump inhibitor medications for six months while the device is installed